Kane (wrestler): Unmasking (2002–2004)

 On March 25, 2002, the WWF was divided into two brands, Raw and SmackDown!, with Kane being drafted to Raw.
 Kane shortly feuded with the New World Order (nWo) and began acting human by talking through his mask and referring to his fans as "Kanenites".
-Kane returned to the renamed WWE as part of the Raw roster in August 2002, with a new outfit and half-mask where his facial hair was shown.
+Kane returned to the renamed WWE as part of the Raw roster in August, with a new outfit and half-mask where his facial hair was shown.
 On the September 23 episode of Raw, Kane and The Hurricane won the WWE Tag Team Championship after defeating The Un-Americans (Lance Storm and Christian).
 The following week on Raw, Kane won the Intercontinental Championship from Chris Jericho, despite interference from Triple H and Ric Flair.
 On the October 7 episode of Raw, Kane successfully single-handedly defended the World Tag Team Championship in a four-team Tables, Ladders, and Chairs match, as The Hurricane had been attacked earlier that evening by Triple H and Ric Flair and was unable to compete.
 That match was later nominated as WWE's 2002 "Match of the Year".
 Kane and The Hurricane lost the World Tag Team Championship to Chris Jericho and Christian the following week on Raw.

 Also in October, Kane began feuding with Triple H, leading to a match at No Mercy on October 20 in which both Kane's Intercontinental Championship and Triple H's World Heavyweight Championship were at stake.
 In the weeks preceding the match, Triple H claimed that, several years earlier, Kane had an unrequited relationship with a woman named Katie Vick.
 He claimed that after Vick was killed in a car crash, Kane had sex with her.
-Triple H later threatened to show video footage of Kane committing the act in question; however, the footage that finally aired showed Triple H (dressed as Kane) simulating mock sex with a mannequin in a casket; Kane's tag team partner The Hurricane responded the following week by showing a video of Triple H (rather, someone wearing a Triple H series of masks) getting an enema.
+Triple H later threatened to show video footage of Kane committing the act in question.
+The footage that finally aired showed Triple H (dressed as Kane) simulating mock sex with a mannequin in a casket; Kane's tag team partner The Hurricane responded the following week by showing a video of Triple H (rather, someone wearing a Triple H series of masks) getting an enema.
 The angle was very unpopular with fans, and was de-emphasised before the title match.
 Triple H defeated Kane at No Mercy, due to Triple H and Flair cheating, unifying the two titles.
 On the October 28 episode of Raw, Kane defeated Triple H in a non-title Casket match to end their feud.
-At Survivor Series, Kane participated in the first-ever Elimination Chamber match for the World Heavyweight Championship, which was won by Shawn Michaels.
+At Survivor Series on November 17, Kane participated in the first-ever Elimination Chamber match for the World Heavyweight Championship, which was won by Shawn Michaels.